S2E/s2e-old/docs/BuildingS2E.rst

    $ make-kpkg --append-to-version=-s2e --rootcmd fakeroot --initrd kernel_image kernel_headers

-The result of the process is three ``*.deb`` files that you can upload to your VM image.
+The result of the process is two ``*.deb`` files that you can upload to your VM image.